Pak Tai Temple

 A short stroll up Stone Nullah Lane takes you to a majestic Taoist temple built in 1863 to honour a god of the sea, Pak Tai.
 The temple,...

 One of the three houses in the Viva Blue House cluster, Yellow House consists of four rows of two-storey shophouses built in the 1920s....

 Hong Kong House of Stories

-Opened by local residents and fans of Wan Chai, this tiny museum is in the historic Blue House , a prewar building with cast-iron...
+Opened by fans of Wan Chai, this tiny museum is located in the historic Blue House but will relocate to Yellow House during the...

 Lover’s Rock information